has-bi/Plastic-Waste-Detection-YOLOv5s-Raspberry-Pi4/README.md

 ## Project Higlights
 - **YOLOv5s** : We employ the YOLOv5s (You Only Look Once version 5 small) object detection model as the core of our system.
 YOLOv5s offers a good balance between accuracy and speed, making it suitable for real-time applications on resource-constrained devices like the Raspberry Pi 4B.
+You can find the documentation of YOLOv5 in here : https://github.com/ultralytics/yolov5.git
 - **Raspberry Pi 4B** : The Raspberry Pi 4B serves as the hardware platform for our project.
 Its compact size, low power consumption, and GPIO (General Purpose Input/Output) capabilities make it an ideal choice for edge computing and IoT applications.
 - **Real-time Detection** :  Our implementation enables real-time detection and classification of plastic waste objects captured by the Webcam.